 Courses that fulfill distribution requirements

-Any course in the department may be used to fulfill one Division IC course.
+Any course in the department may be used to fulfill the Arts course.

 Courses offered in non-Western art will fulfill this requirement.